jonluca/blog/_posts/2019-09-07-dsc-products.md

 {% include image.html footnote="Shaving butter bundle" file="dsc-bundle" alt="shaving butter bundle" %}

-I quickly added the shaving butter to my cart (or actually not so quickly - their site is pretty slow, ~probably due to the web framework they chose~ edit: apparently it's just how they organized their site, not due to Ember itself), and then reconsidered and wanted to go back and get the bundle.
+I quickly added the shaving butter to my cart (or actually not so quickly - their site is pretty slow, <s>probably due to the web framework they chose</s> edit: apparently it's just how they organized their site, not due to Ember itself), and then reconsidered and wanted to go back and get the bundle.

 However, when I went back to the product page, the bundles were gone.
 I searched around for a bit but couldn't find them anywhere.